EFHDev/Escape-From-Hell-PoC/README.md

 King, Nehax, Pixel, Kovacs, Life, Estam, all those feckers over there

+AKI Community, Special mentions to

+Katto, SSH, SamSwat, JustNu(You know what you did Nu..) neif, Kobrakon, Hazel (*You're, Raccoon manager), Rockahorse, and chomp,

 Paulov (Creator of SIT, which is what this is based on.)

 My mental sanity

+30mg of adderall a day